hoangduytran/blender-manual/manual/contribute/guides/writing_guide.rst

 - Avoid repetition of large portions of text.
 Simply explain it once, and from then on refer to that explanation.

   For general terminology, consider defining a ``:term:`` in the :doc:`glossary </glossary/index>`.
-- Avoid enumerations of similar options, such as listing every preset or every frame rate in a select menu.
+- Avoid listing every option in a menu, such as frame rates.

   Their contents may be summarized or simply omitted.
   -- Such lists are only showing what is already *obvious* in the interface